Vyral/base-template/_posts/2025-06-02-how-is-the-greater-twin-cities-housing-market-performing-in-2025.md

 **A slight increase in inventory.** Looking at weekly data from the 13-county metro area through the last week of April, inventory has shown a slight uptick.
 There are 5% more homes available compared to the same time last year.

 **Days on the market.** Homes are now averaging 46 days on the market, up from 40 days a year ago.
 Even with that increase, the supply of homes remains tight, with only 2.4 months of inventory available.
-A balanced market typically has a supply of 4 to 6 months, which means this is still a seller’s market.
+A balanced market typically has a supply of four to six months, which means this is still a seller’s market.

 **Home prices are on the rise.** Over the past 12 months, home prices have continued to rise.
 The average sale price has increased by 4.1%, reaching nearly $457,000.
 This ongoing appreciation reflects the strength and resilience of the local market.